Goldinteractive/gold-features/README.md

 ### How to do basic feature maintenance

 Let's assume you want to change something in `feature-xyz`.

-Run `yarn watch` in `./packages/xyz`.
-This will automatically compile your changes.
-To have them reflected in the docs run `yarn stylemark:watch` in the root directory.
+#### Start Watch Mode
+Run `yarn watch name`, e.g.: `yarn watch modal`.

 Do your changes and check them using the docs page.

-Once you've finished updating commit your changes and go to the root directory and run `yarn lerna:updated`.
+Once you've finished updating, commit your changes and run `yarn lerna:updated`.
 This will check whether a new package is required.
-Make sure that only your changed project pops up.
+> Make sure that only your changed project pops up.

 Then using `yarn lerna:publish` you can publish the changed packages to the npm registry.

-### Basic Commit Instructions

-After updating the docs simply commit them using the `yarn stylemark:publish` command.
+After updating the docs simply publish them using the `yarn stylemark:publish` command.

 ### How to work with Gold Features